01zulfi/quieter/README.md

 - Users can create new communities; the user who creates a community will now be the admin.
 Admins can edit community details and delete the community at their discretion
 - Users can create posts.
 Posts are always linked to a community.
 The user who creates a post is referred to as the author.
 Authors can edit post details and delete the post at their discretion.
 - Users can create comments on posts.
 The user who creates a comment is referred to as the author.
 Authors can delete the comment at their discretion.
 - Users can join/leave communities.
-Joining a community is not mandatory for user to create a post in it.
+Joining a community is not mandatory for a user to create a post in it.
 - Users have a personalized feed at their homepage.
 It shows posts from their joined communities and from the communities they're admin at.
 It will also show posts that they have created.
 - Users can view their profile stats at their page.
 They can choose to hide their profile stats if they wish.
 - Users can select avatars from a predefined selection.